 The EPA defines an Operations and Maintenance (O&M) Plan as "a formulated plan of training, cleaning, work practices and surveillance to maintain hazardous building materials (ACM & LBP) in good condition."
-O&M Plans offer an economic alternative to removal (abatement) of hazardous building materials.
-An O&M Plan is the plan for managing hazardous building materials in place.
+O&M Plans offer an economic alternative to removal (abatement) of hazardous building materials by managing hazardous building materials in place.
 If a building's occupants and staff are properly prepared regarding the issues associated with managing ACM or LBP in place, the potential for release of asbestos fibers or lead dust into the environment is minimized and consequently the health risk to building occupants can be reduced to a negligible level.
-While it is not the only option to evaluate, financial considerations often make the in-place management of hazardous building materials the most desirable choice in addressing ACM or LBP in a facility.

-While this document does discuss all of the major categories of ACM and LBP found in buildings, it will focus on building materials that are typically found in multi-family housing.
+While this document discusses all of the major categories of ACM and LBP found in buildings, it will focus on building materials that are typically found in multi-family housing.
 Please note, however, that asbestos, lead paint surveys and O&M Plans prepared for DCA must address all suspected hazardous building materials.